binaryjs/binaryjs/doc/start.md

 file.pipe(stream);
 ```

-`client.send` is a helper function for doing just that when it takes a stream parameters, note that behavior is different for other parameter types.
-[See API reference](https://github.com/binaryjs/binaryjs/blob/master/doc/api.md).
+`client.send` is a helper function for doing just that when it takes a stream parameter, note that behavior is different for other parameter types.
+[See API reference](https://github.com/binaryjs/binaryjs/blob/master/doc/api.md#clientsenddata-meta).

 That's it for the server!